neilbacon/esp32_battery/README.md

 `esphome/esppir1.yaml` is the ESPHome input file for our first firmware, which uses the HA native API.

-LED usage:
+PIR:

+- exposed as binary_sensor `pir`

+LEDs:

 - Red: connected to switch `awake`; turned on after waking up; turned off before deep sleep
-- Yellow: connected to switch `stay_awake`; HA user turns on to inhibit deep sleep e.g. to facilitate OTA updates.
+- Yellow: connected to switch `stay_awake`; turned on to inhibit deep sleep e.g. to facilitate OTA updates.

+Touch input:

+- Touching the exposed end of the yellow wire on GPIO32 toggles the switch `stay_awake`.

 ### Issues